 'The fact that we take a long-term, non-controlling interest means that management regard us as a partner rather than as a threat.
 We operate at the friendly end of the private equity spectrum and have no desire to take the steering wheel.
-At the our own expertise.
-It's all about being an active rather than a
+At the same time, we do want to be kept well-informed and to act as a sparring partner for management.
+We're also more than willing to offer our assistance in those areas in which we have our own expertise.
+It's all about being an active rather than a sleeping partner.'